 Veganism is a way of living which seeks to exclude, as far as is possible and practicable, all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose.

-From 'junk food vegans' to raw food vegans - and everything in between - there's a version of veganism to suit everyone.
-Yet one thing we all have in common is a plant-based diet avoiding all animal foods such as meat, dairy, eggs and honey - as well as products like leather and any tested on animals.
+From 'junk food vegans' to raw food vegans, and everything in between, there's a version of veganism to suit everyone.
+Yet one thing we all have in common is a plant-based diet avoiding all animal foods such as meat (including fish, shellfish and insects), dairy, eggs and honey - as well as products like leather and any tested on animals.

 So what do vegans eat?